viggy28/viggy28.dev/content/TIL/functional-options-in-go.md

 I saw this pattern of a function taking optional parameters (variadic arguments) and I never understood why they do that until today.

-There is a bit of a background on why I need to use function pattern.
+There is a bit of a background on why I need to use functional pattern.

+Let's say I don't use functional option.
+Then, all the arguments need to be passed.
+Also, difficult to set default values and implement logic for default values.

 ```go
 package main